Sergii Marchenko at IMC2022: Financial policy and economic stability in recent years helped to cope with the first consequences of the war

 Introduction of International Financial Reporting Standards

-- Translation of International Financial Reporting Standards 2025 (to be completed)
+- Translation of International Financial Reporting Standards 2025

 - Translation of international financial reporting standards of 2024